grannycart/bibliography/Science.md

 % lens the hippies want to bring to it, and doesn't read as well as
 % a pop news article (at least not at just this moment, it might after
 % the Wood-Wide Web becomes more widely distributed as a meme, and the
-% entertaining part is poking holes in in).
+% entertaining part is poking holes in it).
+%
+% See also this article that raises the debate among scientists about the extent and reality of the wood-wide web; \url{https://www.nytimes.com/2022/11/07/science/trees-fungi-talking.html}
+	% Another all-time great quote here: "`Scientists,' Dr. Karst concluded in her presentation, `have become vectors for unsubstantiated claims.'"

 @book{wolfe2008right,